MrPhaze62/moonlight-chrome-tizen-no-gamemode/README.md

 ## About
 [Moonlight for Tizen](https://moonlight-stream.org) is an open-source client for NVIDIA GameStream and [Sunshine](https://github.com/LizardByte/Sunshine).
 It enables streaming games from a powerful desktop to Samsung Smart TVs running Tizen OS 5.5 or higher.
 For more details, setup guides, or troubleshooting, visit the [Moonlight wiki](https://github.com/moonlight-stream/moonlight-docs/wiki).

+This fork simply just disables gamemode unlike Kyro and OneLiberty forks.
+If you wish to use gamemode while streaming, please use either of those forks.

 ### Note
 As a non-developer with limited coding knowledge, I do my best to maintain the repository and address issues.
 If you encounter problems, please report them in the issue section.
 While I can't guarantee a solution, I will certainly investigate.